Nick Pratto Player Props: Royals vs. Tigers

-Nick Pratto, with a slugging percentage of .306 in his past 10 games -- including one home run -- will be in action for the Kansas City Royals against the Detroit Tigers, with Matt Manning on the hill, July 17 at 8:10 PM ET.
+The Kansas City Royals and Nick Pratto (.314 slugging percentage over his past 10 games, including one homer), battle starting pitcher Tarik Skubal and the Detroit Tigers at Kauffman Stadium, Tuesday at 8:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Rays.
+In his previous game he had a one-hit showing (1-for-3) against the Tigers.

 Nick Pratto Game Info & Props vs. the Tigers